MaartenJongeneel/Paper-Impact-Aware-Object-Tracking/README.md

 ![TestDataSamples](images/TestDataSamples.png)

 ### **Reference-images**
-The object has six distinct collors for each face.
+The object has six distinct collors, for each face one.
+Reference color-histograms are computed from the images below.
 This allows to track the orientation of the box, as in the *likelihood function* similarities are computed for each individual face (see Section IV-A of the paper).

 <img src="static/config01/RefImages/Blue.png" alt="drawing" width="120"/>
 <img src="static/config01/RefImages/Cyan.png" alt="drawing" width="120"/>